cavo789/dos_batch_tips/readme.md

 ::--------------------------------------------------------
 :checkParams

     SET bContinue=0

     IF "%1"=="" (
-    echo "Please specify a value for all required parameters."
+        ECHO "Please specify a value for all required parameters."
         SET bContinue=-1
     ) ELSE (
         IF "%2"=="" (
-        echo "You have mention only the first parameter.
+            ECHO "You have mention only the first parameter.
 Please also do this for the second and third one."
             SET bContinue=-1
         ) ELSE (
             IF "%3"=="" (
-            echo "You forget to set the third parameter."
+                ECHO "You forget to set the third parameter."
                 SET bContinue=-1
             )
         )
     )

     exit /b %bContinue%
 ```

 #### Access the variables inside the function